nwiyoronu/Project1/README.md

 # Project1
-This repository is for Data sccience practice
+This repository is for Data sccience practice. its is my first data hands on project